Artificial Urinary Male Sphincter – AUS

 - The wounds are closed with dissolvable sutures and/or skin glue.

-- A local anaesthetic is given for pain relief.
+- A local anesthetic is given for pain relief.

 - A urinary catheter is placed for 24hrs.